 So, exactly what is OMAD, and what is the OMAD diet all about?

-The one meal a day diet differs from other intermittent fasting plans in its level of fasting requirements.
-For example, other time-restricted intermittent fasting plans, like intermittent fasting 16:8 or the Warrior Diet, are based on longer eating windows and shorter fasting windows.
-Likewise, the 5:2 diet, alternate day fasting, and eat stop eat intermittent fasting plans involve some strict fasting, but only on certain days; the rest of the time, you eat as you normally would.
+The one meal a day diet differs from other intermittent fasting schedules in its level of fasting requirements.
+For example, other time-restricted intermittent fasting schedules, like intermittent fasting 16:8 or the Warrior Diet, are based on longer eating windows and shorter fasting windows.
+Likewise, the 5:2 diet, alternate-day fasting, and Eat Stop Eat intermittent fasting schedules involve some strict fasting, but only on certain days; the rest of the time, you eat as you normally would.

 As a highly restrictive form of intermittent fasting, OMAD isn’t for everyone, and like with any food routine, finding one that works for your body and your lifestyle is critical.

-If you’re considering an OMAD plan, we recommend consulting your doctor first to see if it might be a safe, effective approach for you.
-You can also take our SIMPLE quiz to find out if and how intermittent fasting in general might help you achieve your health goals.
+If you’re considering an OMAD schedule, we recommend consulting your doctor first to see if it might be a safe, effective approach for you (especially as we don’t recommend trying any fasting approach where you go 18+ hours without food or with only limited calorie intake).
+You can also take our Simple quiz to find out if and how intermittent fasting, in general, might help you achieve your health goals.

 What does the research say about OMAD?

-Although there is a lot of evidence that associates intermittent fasting — especially time-restricted eating — with weight loss, reduced body fat, lower systolic blood pressure, reduced inflammation, and general metabolic health, there isn’t much research that focuses specifically on how an OMAD diet plan affects health and whether any potential OMAD benefits would be short or long term.
+Although there is a lot of evidence that associates intermittent fasting — especially time-restricted eating — with weight loss,[1] reduced body fat,[2] lower systolic blood pressure,[3] reduced inflammation,[4] and general metabolic health,[5] there isn’t much research that focuses specifically on how an OMAD fasting schedule affects health and whether any potential OMAD benefits would be short or long term.

 While a few studies suggest eating one meal a day results in lower overall body mass [6] and lower fat mass,[7] these studies are limited by small study samples, often with healthy individuals and short durations.
 Likewise, there isn’t any evidence to suggest more fasting or longer fasting windows could provide more benefits.